Aditya-021005/Portfolio/src/content/projects/gaming-console-v3.md

   The third revision of the mini console: a colour TFT display driven over SPI, a rotary encoder for fast menu navigation, and a rebuilt embedded UI with proper menu state management — the point where the project stopped being a toy and started being a product.
-year: '2024 — 2025'
+year: '2026'
-role: Hardware, firmware, UI design
+role: Hardware
-status: Shipped
+status: Prototype
 category: Embedded Systems
 featured: false
 order: 5